By now you’ve probably heard of leaky gut, and you may even know that research has linked it with numerous chronic health conditions.

 Using functional lab testing, we are able to diagnose a gut infection and overcome it with dietary changes and targeted supplements.

 It’s no secret that we’re surrounded by toxins in our modern environment.
 From the herbicides, pesticides, and GMOs in our food to the chemicals in our water, and the ingredients in our body products and household cleaners, they’re all around us.
 These toxic chemicals can damage your intestinal tract, causing leaky gut.
-They can also spike your inflammation levels, leading to gut damage.
+They can also spike your inflammation levels, leading to gut damage, and some are even directly linked to autoimmune disease.

 The good news is that YOU have the power to reduce your toxic burden!
 Switching to organic food, filtering your water, and making your own body products and cleaners can all dramatically reduce your exposure to toxins.